 Cinnamon Tea not only tastes amazing but can help boost your metabolism!
 Its also great for lowering cholesterol, fighting off viruses, and even alleviating arthritis symptoms.
 It’s also full of antioxidants.

 via The Indian Spot

 These tea recipes from The Indian Spot give some wonderful ideas and treatments for everyday problems.

-Turmeric has been having its time in the limelight lately and for good reason!
-This powerful spice that is typically used in curries and sauces can help fight off inflammation.
+Turmeric has been in the limelight lately and for good reason!
+This powerful spice that is typically used in curries and sauces helps to fight inflammation.

-She enjoys Chamomile before bedtime for its soothing and calming properties and Ginger Tea is her suggestion for an upset tummy.
+Chamomile before bedtime is another wise choice as it is soothing and calming.
+Ginger Tea is also excellent for an upset tummy.

 Tea Steep Times

-Quora shows the caffeine content, steep times and perfect temperatures for each kind of Tea.
-It’s important to note temperatures and steep times for all the different kinds of teas you drink during the day.
-This will ensure you’re getting the full benefits of the Teas and also the best flavor.
+Quora shows the caffeine content, steep times, and perfect temperatures for each kind of Tea.
+It’s important to adhere to recommended temperatures and steep times as this will ensure you’re getting the full benefits and the best flavor.

-Pay special attention to caffeine content too, particularly if you’re sensitive to caffeine, or have high blood pressure or cardiovascular problems.
+Pay special attention to caffeine content too.
+If you’re sensitive to caffeine, have high blood pressure, or cardiovascular problems, too much can cause big issues.
 Some Teas contain more caffeine the longer they’re steeped.
-You’ll need to keep an eye on your watch.
+You’ll need to keep an eye on your watch!